French fries: Germany

-French fries migrated to the German-speaking countries during the 19th century.
+French fries were introduced to German-speaking countries in the 19th century.
 In Germany, they are usually known by the French words pommes frites, or only Pommes or Fritten (derived from the French words, but pronounced as German words).
 Often served with ketchup or mayonnaise, they are popular as a side dish in restaurants, or as a street-food snack purchased at an Imbissstand (snack stand).
 Since the 1950s, currywurst has become a widely-popular dish that is commonly offered with fries.
 Currywurst is a sausage (often bratwurst or bockwurst) in a spiced ketchup-based sauce, dusted with curry powder and served with fries.